mrknmc/ug3/sdp/sdp.md

 # Introduction

-The purpose of this report is to describe my contribution to the SDP project for team 2, The Underdogs.
+The purpose of this report is to describe my contribution to the SDP project for team 2, The Underdogs, of which I was the leader.
 My contribution to the team ranged from managing the team to working on all parts of the code base and robot design.

 # Team Responsibilities